hyperagon/hyperagon.github.io/README.md

 - I am interested in *Machine Learnind* and making [*Video Games*][1],
 - I occasionally sketch on my Android smartphone,
-- I love and prefer to use open source,
+- I love and prefer to use open source (AS IN lINUX),
 - I speak English rather well but it is very American, not Bri-ish,
 - I was previously known as [Vimino][0].